OleVik/grav-plugin-twigfeeds/README.md

 The plugin is enabled by default, and can be disabled by copying `user/plugins/twigfeeds/twigfeeds.yaml` into `user/config/plugins/twigfeeds.yaml` and setting `enabled: false`.

+## Changes in v4.0.0

+PicoFeed was deprecated long ago, and hasn't been properly maintained in most forks.
+This caused some errors to be persistent, that could not be resolved without forking and patching the library, which the creator of this plugin was unwilling to do.
+Thus, though the API in PHP remains largely intact, it has changed in Twig.

+**You will need to revise your templates to make sure everything works as expected, some properties will have different names than before.**

+- The `extra_tags` option has been deprecated, all tags are now included by default
+- A `request_options` option has been added, which allows you to [pass options to the Guzzle Client](http://docs.guzzlephp.org/en/stable/request-options.html)
+- The plugin now uses PSR-4 for autoloading

 ### Settings and Usage

 | Variable | Default | Options | Note |